soundpress/RulesOfNYC/docs/c16/index.rst

       (i) The Executive Director will grant an extension of the code compliance deadlines in MDL § 284(1)(ii), (iii), (iv), (v) or (vi) only where an owner has demonstrated that it has met the statutory standards for such an extension, namely, that the necessity for the extension arises from conditions or circumstances beyond the owner's control, and that the owner has made good faith efforts to meet the code compliance timetable requirements.
 Examples of such conditions or circumstances beyond the owner's control include, but are not limited to, a requirement for a certificate of appropriateness for modification of a landmarked building, a need to obtain a variance from the Board of Standards and Appeals or the denial of reasonable access to an IMD unit.

-      In the case of an IMD owner described in 29 RCNY § 2-01(b)(1)(i) and 29 RCNY § 2-01(b)(1)(ii) above, the Executive Director may consider any action the owner has taken from the date that the title transferred to the new owner, or from the date of the determination of Article 7-C coverage, up to the date the owner filed the extension application when making a determination of whether the owner has exercised good faith efforts to satisfy the requirements.
+      In the case of an IMD owner described in 29 RCNY § 2-01(b)(1)(i) and (b)(1)(ii) above, the Executive Director may consider any action the owner has taken from the date that the title transferred to the new owner, or from the date of the determination of Article 7-C coverage, up to the date the owner filed the extension application when making a determination of whether the owner has exercised good faith efforts to satisfy the requirements.

       The existence of conditions or circumstances beyond the owner's control and good faith efforts must be demonstrated in the application by the submission of corroborating evidence.
 For example, copies of documents from the Landmarks Commission or the Board of Standards and Appeals, or an architect's statement, may be filed with the extension application to show the existence of conditions or circumstances beyond the owner's control and good faith efforts.
 Proof of the date that the title was transferred to the owner or proof of when the building was deemed covered under Article 7-C should be submitted with the application.
 Failure to include corroborating evidence in the application may be grounds for denial of the application without further consideration.